cilium/cilium/Documentation/operations/upgrade.rst

     The behavior has changed: Previously, the destination address range excluded from masquerading was defined by the options ``--ipv4-range`` and ``--ipv4-cluster-cidr-mask-size``.
 When unspecified, this was set to the value ``10.0.0.0/8``.
-You **must** set the ``--native-routing-cidr`` option and set it to the CIDR for which masquerading should be omitted.
+You **must** set the ``--ipv4-native-routing-cidr`` option and set it to the CIDR for which masquerading should be omitted.
 This is typically the PodCIDR range of the cluster but can also be set to the IP range of the network the node is running on to avoid masquerading for directly reachable destinations outside of the cluster.